annahung31/NTU_course/README.md

 # NTU_course

-This is a overview of my course materials @NTU during 2020-2022.
+This is an overview of my course materials @NTU during 2020-2022.
 Every link will lead to a individual repo.

 ## AI 2020